jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

     def logical_nand(first_input, second_input):
         if not first_input and second_input:
             return True
-        if first_input and not q:
+        if first_input and not second_input:
             return True
         return False